Chew/TARDIS-Docs/docs/permissions.md

 There are a some time travel specific nodes:

-Allow player's to fly the TARDIS exterior
+Allow players to fly the TARDIS exterior

     tardis.fly